-Approximately, there are around 100 naturally occurring elements – these can be seen on a periodic table.
+Elements are substances composed of only one type of atom.
+There are around 100 naturally occurring elements, which can be seen on a periodic table.

-Elements are substances that are made out of atoms, with the same number of protons.
+Elements consist of atoms that all have the same number of protons.
 An example of an element is nitrogen, which has a proton number of 7.
 Each element is represented by its own chemical symbol and atomic number (the number of protons).

-Atoms of elements can be displayed as chemical symbols (one or two letters).
+Atoms of elements are represented by one or two-letter chemical symbols.
 For example, carbon is also referred to as C. These can be found in the periodic table.

-This is the element Hydrogen.
-The atomic symbol ‘H’ tells us that this is carbon.
 Each element has an atomic number and a mass number.
-The atomic number tells us how many protons (and electrons) that are in the atom and the mass number refers to the number of protons + neutrons that are in the atom.
+The atomic number tells us how many protons (and electrons) are in the atom and the mass number refers to the number of protons + neutrons that are in the atom.

-The same element can come in different forms, these are called isotopes.
-An example of this is carbon-12 and carbon-13, which both have the same number of protons BUT different number of neutrons.
+The same element can exist in different forms, known as isotopes.
+An example of this is carbon-12 and carbon-13, which both have the same number of protons, but a different number of neutrons.

-As you can see by the image above, one is carbon 12 and the other is carbon 13.
-They both have the same protons (and electrons) but a different number of neutrons.
+As you can see by the image above, one is carbon-12 and the other is carbon-13.
+They both have the same number of protons (and electrons) but a different number of neutrons.

-Compounds are substances which are formed when atoms join together.
-Once compounds are formed, it tends to be hard to separate out the original elements which formed the compound.
+Compounds are substances formed when atoms join together.
+Once compounds form, it is often hard to separate out the elements that formed the compound.

 |Name of Compound||Molecular Formula|